kiwipower/exploding/README.md

 ### Iteration 1: Basic roulette ruse

-* There are one player and 47 cards.
-One of the cards is explosive and the rest are blank.
+* There is one player and 17 cards.
+* One of the cards is explosive and the rest are blank.
 * All the cards are shuffled and arranged face down in a draw pile.
 * The player draws cards one after the other.
-If the card is blank, it has no effect, and can be discarded.
-If the card is explosive, the player loses.
+* If the card is blank, it has no effect, and can be discarded.
+* If the card is explosive, the player loses.

 ### Iteration 2: Defuse cards

 Enhance the game:

-* We have three additional _Defuse_ cards, making a total of 50 in the deck.
+* Add three _Defuse_ cards to the deck, making a total of 20.
 * Game set up:
   1. Give one defuse card to the player.
   2. Put the remaining two defuse cards with the rest in the draw pile, shuffle and arrange face down.